apache/druid/docs/data-management/automatic-compaction.md

 When using the MSQ task engine for auto-compaction, keep the following limitations in mind:

 - The `metricSpec` field is only supported for certain aggregators.
 For more information, see [Supported aggregators](#supported-aggregators).
-- Only dynamic and range-based partitioning are supported
+- Only dynamic and range-based partitioning are supported.
 - Set `rollup`  to `true` if and only if `metricSpec` is not empty or null.
 - You can only partition on string dimensions.
 However, multi-valued string dimensions are not supported.
 - The `maxTotalRows` config is not supported in `DynamicPartitionsSpec`.
 Use `maxRowsPerSegment` instead.